Texas Chili

 If you’re looking to make a faster chili, this is the way to go!
 Beef stew meat can get so tender and utterly delicious… but it has to cook for a long time to reach that point.
 The pressure cooker cuts this time down significantly.

-In the electric pressure cooker, you’re first going to sauté the meat and veggies before you cook it all.
+In the electric pressure cooker, you’re sauté the meat and veggies first.

 Set the pressure cooker to the Sauté setting for 30 minutes.
-When it starts warming up, add a tablespoon of oil to heat.
+Once it warms up, add a tablespoon of oil.

 Add the rest of the oil to the electric pressure cooker, and then add the onions and garlic.
 Cook them until they’re soft, about 3-5 minutes, and then add the salt, chili powder, black pepper, cumin, oregano, chipotle pepper, red chili flakes and cinnamon.